History of Raëlism: FIREPHIM

+FIREPHIM became defunct in 2000, replaced by a different group, CAP (Coordination des Associations et Particuliers pour la Liberté de Conscience) which served a similar purpose.

 Raël's return to racing

 In 1994, rich Japanese Raëlians rented a race car and showed it to Claude Vorilhon.
 They believed that it would generate publicity for the movement.
 Claude accepted the offer on the condition that the funding must not come from member tithes or embassy funding.
 So the funding of Raël's races which took place in the 1990s and early 2000s came mostly from well funded European and Japanese people.

 Calls for religious and tax-exempt status

-On October 7th 1994, Raëlians began implementing their own version of baptism in front of a baptismal font inside of St. Peter's Basilica.
+On 7 October 1994, Raëlians began implementing their own version of baptism in front of a baptismal font inside of St. Peter's Basilica.
 However, in response to Catholics' complaints, Vatican guards forced the Raëlians to the exit gates of the city.
 In the same week, Raël purportedly handed a copy of his book Le Livre qui dit la vérité to Pope John Paul II.

-In March of 1995, the Raëlians attained religious-corporation status in Quebec, and were therefore eligible to apply for federal tax exemption in Canada.
+In March 1995, the Raëlians attained religious-corporation status in Quebec, and were therefore eligible to apply for federal tax exemption in Canada.
 However, the tax department rejected the application, because Raëlism does not meet the requirement of religions that they believe in transcendental and immaterial beings.
 Raëlians made an appeal, which was likewise rejected.
 However, in the United States, the Raëlians' attempt to achieve tax-exempt status was successful.